-- C-31.
+- C-30.
+ASA opposes any proposal to merge the Office of the U.S. Trade Representative (USTR) with other trade agencies.
+ASA believes that USTR should remain an independent agency within the Executive Office of the President, focusing on trade negotiations, trade agreements and trade enforcement. - C-31.
 ASA opposes currency legislation or any action by Congress to unilaterally regulate the value of foreign currencies.
 ASA believes that currency legislation would create retaliatory actions that would negatively affect soybean trade.
 Instead, ASA supports an approach by the U.S. that engages the international community in its efforts to address global foreign exchange polices. - C-32.
 ASA opposes any proposal to move responsibility for food inspection and livestock product safety from USDA.
 (2017)